The nonabelian product modulo sum

 For example, some of the $H_n$ could be the group of cardinality $3$, or the additive group on the reals, or Thompson's group $F$.
 Despite the generality of the theorem, it is reasonably sharp.
 One can also allow finitely many of the $H_n$ to have cardinality greater than $2^{\aleph_0}$ and still obtain the same conclusion since the operation $\mathcal{A}(\cdot)$ does not change isomorphism type if finitely many groups in the sequence $\{H_n\}_{n \in \omega}$ are deleted (see Lemma \ref{nicefactsaboutarch}).
 However if $|H_n| \leq 2^{\aleph_0}$ is violated at infinitely many $n$ then $|\mathcal{A}(\{H_n\}_{n \in \omega})| > 2^{\aleph_0}$ \cite[Theorem 9]{CHM} and so one obtains a group of cardinality strictly greater than $2^{\aleph_0} = |\mathcal{A}|$.

-The isomorphism produced is nonconstructive; a transfinite induction of length $2^{\aleph_0}$ involving various arbitrary choices along the way is utilized.
-Possibly one can allow involutions in the $H_n$, but the attack would require serious modification (see Example \ref{nastyword}).
-We note that involutions also create difficulties in classical word combinatorics (e.g. the Burnside problem, see \cite[page 139]{Ol}).
+The isomorphism produced is nonconstructive; a transfinite induction of length $2^{\aleph_0}$ involving various arbitrary choices along the way is utilized (a back-and-forth argument over larger and larger subgroups).
+Possibly one can allow elements of order $2$ in the $H_n$, but the attack would require serious modification (see Example \ref{nastyword}).
+We note that such elements also create difficulties in classical word combinatorics (e.g. the Burnside problem, see \cite[page 139]{Ol}).

 The theorem has as corollaries the first claim of \cite[Theorem A]{CHM} (the proof was incorrect in that paper) and an affirmative answer to \cite[Question 2]{CHM}.
+The reason that their proof was incorrect is that their homomorphism is not injective (see \cite[Corollary 16]{CHM}).
+The referee has pointed out that their approach does in fact give an isomorphism between the subgroups of $\mathcal{A}$ and $\mathcal{A}(\{H_n\}_{n \in \omega})$ consisting of those words the Dedekind completion of whose domain is scattered.
+Our approach is a careful transfinite induction over the continuum, extending isomorphisms between larger and larger subgroups via a back-and-forth argument.
+The key is to analyze words of infinite length and show that if fewer than a continuum of certain choices have been made in producing the partial isomorphisms then it is always possible to make one more choice in a way which is consistent with the previous ones.
+This will in particular ensure that no unforseen cancellations will arise.

 The group $\mathcal{A}$ is isomorphic to the fundamental group of the harmonic archipelago mentioned in \cite{BS}, which is now known to be isomorphic to the fundamental group of the Griffiths space constructed in \cite{G} (see \cite{Cors}).
-Another consequence is that, for $\{H_n\}_{n\in \omega}$ as in the theorem, $\mathcal{A}(\{H_n\}_{n \in \omega})$ is locally free and every countable locally free group embeds into it (see \cite[Theorem 2]{Ho}).
+Another consequence of our main result is that, for $\{H_n\}_{n\in \omega}$ as in the theorem, $\mathcal{A}(\{H_n\}_{n \in \omega})$ is locally free and every countable locally free group embeds into it (see \cite[Theorem 2]{Ho}).

 We give the layout of the paper.
 In Section \ref{topprod} we establish some background results and definitions for the topologist's product.
 In Sections \ref{Howtoisomorphize}, \ref{uncomplicated}, and \ref{Qconcatenation} we adapt machinery from \cite{Cors} to construct partial isomorphisms with larger and larger domain and codomain.
 In Section \ref{Finally} the proof of the main theorem os finished.